pasqal-io/pasqal-cloud/README.md

 ```

 Batches can either be "open" or "closed".
+An "open" batch will accept new jobs after its creation, unlike a "closed" batch.
 Open batch may be used to schedule variational algorithm where the next job parameter are derived from the results of
 the previous jobs, without losing access to the QPU.